r-devel/r-dev-web/WindowsBuilds/R-4.2/howto.md

 ## Building packages from source using Rtools42

-One only needs to install the R build and Rtools42 as described above, in either order.
+One only needs to install the R build (via the installer) and Rtools42 (as described above), in either order.

 No further set up is needed to e.g.: